Student Isolation Instructions

 - Breakfast: 8 a.m.

 Dining Services will also provide students with a few snacks when they deliver meals.
 Should students need more, they should notify Dining Services via the form.
 Dining Services will then provide more snacks at the next meal delivery.

 Questions or concerns about dining can be directed to firstname.lastname@example.org or at 207-830-0016.

 Access to Academic Needs

 For assistance acquiring textbooks or technology, please contact the COVID-19 Response Team (email@example.com) to arrange for a delivery or service.
 In regard to courses, students are asked to reach out to their professors to coordinate any additional academic support.

 Academic deliveries are made once every afternoon on weekdays.
 Students should plan ahead and communicate their needs in advance to ensure they receive their materials in a timely manner.

 Release from Isolation

-On the last day of isolation, a member of the COVID-19 Response Team and a member of Health Services will schedule a Zoom to release a student from isolation.
-During this call, an agreed upon departure time will be established for Security to transport the student back to campus.
-It is essential to have belongings packed before the departure time.
+On the last day of isolation, a member of Health Services will schedule a Zoom to medically clear a student from isolation.
+Shortly thereafter, a member of the COVID-19 Response Team will be in touch with the student to release them from isolation and coordinate their transportation back to campus.
+It is essential to have all belongings packed before their departure time.

 Colby and its healthcare providers strongly recommend that students remain in isolation in the Colby-designated space and that students not leave their location to complete isolation with family or others.
 If a student chooses to leave, they assume the risks of that decision, including the risk to family or others, who may be exposed to COVID-19 and the severe adverse health impacts that can result from the infection.
 Colby may need to notify the Maine Center for Disease Control and Prevention if a student leaves before an isolation period is complete.
 Question about the importance of isolation should be directed to Health Services at firstname.lastname@example.org or 207- 859-4460.